 New elements have been added to dry landscaping over the years as the rock gardens are born from the distinctive imaginations of the gardeners.
 Things like bridges, lanterns, and moss are among the new items that you can find in more modern gardens.
 But even gardens designed today draw inspiration from the ancient prototypes designed by Muso Soseki.

 What Are the Differences Between Japanese and Chinese Gardens?

 Dry rock landscapes originated from China before migrating to Japan and being popularised there.
 It was Japanese monks who began using this art form as a meditative process, and modern rock gardens are usually based on the Japanese version.
 However, we wouldn’t have them at all if it wasn’t for their development in China during the Song Dynasty.

 To give a simplified version, the main differences are that Chinese gardens are more bold, exotic, and ornamental.
 There is a lot more architectural work going on with more structures, paths, and scenes.
 Japanese gardens on the other hand are designed to be a lot more subdued, austere, and minimalist, although they can still be large in size with multiple scenes.

 Chinese gardens were built to showcase the garden owners’ aesthetic taste, artistic ability, and education.
 Whereas Zen gardens are a place of contemplation for the gardener and the viewer alike.
 However, both types of gardens share similarities, particularly as a connection between human beings and nature.

 When the rock gardens originally made an appearance in Japan, they were direct copies of what Chinese gardens were like.
-It was slowly over time that Japan started to develop its own style and it was many centuries later that Zen gardens evolved from that.
+It was slowly over time that Japan started to develop its own style and it was many centuries later that Zen gardens evolved from that and became part of Japanese culture the way we know it.
 Something that Japan is very good at doing is taking an existing thing, adapting it, and making it even better and that includes zen gardens.